 When the day is shorter, we cannot cover everything in as much depth, but we touch on many of the aspects of the game, and except for beginners, players will choose a specific position to work on during the duration of the day-long or week- long session.
 Beginners will be exposed to different positions, so that they can get a feel for what might best suit them.

 Please contact, Karyn Altman to discuss your team’s training possibilities.
 The earlier you email, the more flexibility we have with your camp times and format.
-The Camp fee will be the same as what individual players pay, unless you have 12 or more players attending together.
-In that case, call/email to discuss a group discount.
+The Camp fee will be the same as what individual players pay.
+As a varsity group (or higher level JVA) teammates can be placed together, but if you have 14 or more players attending together, you will have the court and 2 coaches assigned to your team specifically. .

 1 HOUR HITTING/SERVING LESSON: SMALL GROUP SKILL LESSONS: 3-5 players per coach